andyshep/GROCloudStore/README.md

 // continue to use the managed object context
 ```

-3. Add an `Data` attribute called `encodedSystemFields` on your Core Data model objects.
+3. Add a `Data` attribute called `encodedSystemFields` onto your Core Data model objects.
 This field is used to store the result of calling [encodeSystemFieldsWithCoder](https://developer.apple.com/library/ios/documentation/CloudKit/Reference/CKRecord_class/#//apple_ref/occ/instm/CKRecord/encodeSystemFieldsWithCoder:) on your `CKRecord` objects.

 ```swift
 class MyModelObject: NSManagedObject {